Your gap is Learning, response, and institutionalization

 The Construction-to-Operations Transition

-Community member, early-implementation solar context
+Community member, early-implementation context

 This observation captures the core limitation of reactive-only grievance management: resolution after the fact is not the same as prevention.
 A system that can only respond cannot protect.
 The GRM must learn from patterns, not just resolve cases.